databrickslabs/waterbear/README.md

 }
 ```

+Although one could apply those expectations through simple user defined functions, we highly recommend
+the use of [Delta Live Tables](https://databricks.com/product/delta-live-tables) to ensure both reliability and
+timeliness in financial data pipelines.

 ### Delta Live Tables

 Our first step is to retrieve files landing to a distributed file storage using Spark auto-loader
 (though this framework can easily be extended to read different streams, using a Kafka connector for instance).
-In continuous mode, files will be processed as they land, `max_files` at a time.
+In continuous mode, news files will be processed as they unfold, `max_files` at a time.
 In triggered mode, only new files will be processed since last run.
 Using Delta Live Tables, we ensure the execution and processing of delta increments, preventing organizations
-from having to maintain complex checkpointing mechanisms to understand what data needs to be processed next;
+from having to maintain complex checkpointing mechanisms.
-delta live tables seamlessly handles records that haven't yet been processed, first in first out.

 ```python
 @dlt.create_table()